SaarthChahal/single-page-blockchain-app/README.md

 **Check Allowances**: Enter a contract address to check token allowances.

 **Transfer Tokens**: Input recipient address and amount to transfer token

+## Notes
+- Node.js: Ensure Node.js is installed.
+- Python Version: Ensure you are using Python 3.x for the backend.
+- If you're using environment variables (for API keys, etc.), configure them appropriately in both frontend and backend.